Emanuel Papper: Medical career

 After medical school, Papper was appointed a fellow in medicine at New York University.
-In 1939, he had an internship at Bellevue Hospital, which included a one-month rotation at that institution’s Department of Anesthesiology, headed by Emery Rovenstine.
+In 1939, he had an internship at Bellevue Hospital, which included a one-month rotation at that institution's Department of Anesthesiology, headed by Emery Rovenstine.
 This short exposure prompted Papper to research the discipline further.
 Following his internship, he took an NYU Fellowship under Homer W. Smith, before returning to Bellevue for a residency under Rovenstine from 1940 to 1942.

-The Second World War temporarily disrupted Papper’s career trajectory.
+World War II temporarily disrupted Papper's career trajectory.
 He served as a major in the Army Medical Corps from 1942 through 1946.
 He served as chief of the Section on Anesthesiology at Torney General Hospital in Palm Springs and Dibble General Hospital in Menlo Park before being sent to the European theater.
 Upon his return home, he served as chief of Anesthesiology and Operating Rooms at Walter Reed.
 For his service, he was awarded the Army Commendation Medal.

-At the end of his service, he returned to Bellevue as Rovenstine’s assistant director – the first assistant director at that institution.
+At the end of his service, he returned to Bellevue as the first assistant director at Bellevue Hospital.